Bar0cc0/CustomerChurn/Article_Churn.md

 2. **Service Adoption Impact**: Customers with security-related services (online security, backup, protection) showed 67% lower churn rates.

-3. **Geographic Concentration**: High-churn customers clustered in specific cities, enabling targeted retention campaigns.
+3. **Geographic Concentration**: High-churn customers clustered in specific cities, with 63% of churned accounts concentrated in just 7 urban markets.
+Markets with robust competitor presence showed churn rates 2.3x higher than areas with limited competition.
+Interestingly, suburban zones with median household incomes above $85,000 exhibited particularly high vulnerability to competitor offers.

 4. **Price Sensitivity**: Customers with charges 15-20% above segment average had double the churn rate.

+5. **Competitive Pressure**: Competitor offers accounted for 45% of all churn reasons, with price-sensitive customers in the month-to-month segment being 3.2x more likely to switch providers.
+The data reveals that competitors' promotional pricing and bundled service packages were particularly effective at attracting high-ARPU (Average Revenue Per User) customers with minimal service attachments.

 ## Implementation and Operations